What are Roof Rats?

 When looking for indoor shelter, roof rats will enter structures through any access point larger than a nickel.
 Seeking safety from predators and places to nest, they enter garages, sheds, and homes by following pipes or gnawing through materials such as drywall, aluminum siding, and wood.

-Roof rats only live up to one year but have the ability to produce as many as 40 new offspring during their lifetime.
+Roof rats only live about a year but have the ability to produce as many as 40 new offspring during their lifetime.

-Roof rats secured their place in history by spreading the highly dangerous bubonic plague.
+Roof rats can be carriers of the bacteria that causes plague in humans.
 Though transmission is rare today, there are still a handful of cases in the U.S. each year.
 Roof rats can also carry fleas and spread diseases such as typhus via fleas, infectious jaundice via urine in water or food, rat-bite fever via bites, trichinosis via undercooked pork and salmonellosis via droppings.
 Additionally, these rodents can cause food poisoning by contaminating food or food preparation surfaces.

 Like many other rodent species, roof rats may show aggression when threatened.
 In self-defense, they may bite or chase.
 Diseases including rat-bite fever can be transmitted through a roof rat bite or scratch.
 Symptoms of rat-bite fever include vomiting, headache, fever, and muscle and joint pain.